blawson69/LootGenerator/README.md

 ## --import
 Importing gives you the ability to customize your Magic Items, Mundane Items, and Spells lists.
 Once you have [exported](#--export) the necessary tables you can edit them to your liking.
 Leave any original items you wish to use and add your own according to the guidelines below.

 The required `--tables` parameter is a comma delimited list of Item tables and/or Spells handouts to which you have made changes.
-The options are *Table A, Table B, Table C, Table D, Table E, Table F, Table G, Table H, Table I, Mundane, Gems, Art*, and *Spells*.
+The options are *Gems, Art, Table A, Table B, Table C, Table D, Table E, Table F, Table G, Table H, Table I, Mundane*, and *Spells*.
 If you wish to only modify the Spells, send

 ```
 !loot --import --tables:Spells
 ```

-If you are adding to Magic Table A and Spells, use `--tables:Table A,Spells`, etc.
+If you are adding to Magic Table A and Spells, use `--tables:Table A, Spells`, etc.

 #### Magic & Mundane Items
 Magic & Mundane Items have a specific format that allows a weighted distribution.
 For instance, Items with a weight of 2 will be twice as likely to be encountered as an item with a weight of 1.
 The default Magic Items have a weight value based on the d100 roll from the DMG tables, so be aware that adding a large number of new items will skew those weights accordingly.